Polygamy: Islam

 Muslim women are not allowed to marry more than one husband at once.
 However, in the case of a divorce or their husbands' death they can remarry after the completion of Iddah, as divorce is legal in Islamic law.
-A non-Muslim woman who flees from her non-Muslim husband and accepts Islam has the option to remarry without divorce from her previous husband, as her marriage with non-Muslim husband is Islamically dissolved on her fleeing.
+A non-Muslim woman who flees from her non-Muslim husband and accepts Islam has the option to remarry without divorce from her previous husband, as her marriage with non-Muslim husband is Islamically dissolved when she become Muslim.
 A non-Muslim woman captured during war by Muslims, can also remarry, as her marriage with her non-Muslim husband is Islamically dissolved at capture by Muslim soldiers.
 This permission is given to such women in verse 4:24 of Quran.
 The verse also emphasizes on transparency, mutual agreement and financial compensation as prerequisites for matrimonial relationship as opposed to prostitution; it says:

 Also ˹forbidden are˺ married women—except ˹female˺ captives in your possession.
 This is Allah's commandment to you.
 Lawful to you are all beyond these—as long as you seek them with your wealth in a legal marriage, not in fornication.
 Give those you have consummated marriage with their due dowries.
 It is permissible to be mutually gracious regarding the set dowry.
 Surely Allah is All-Knowing, All-Wise.